 If you can convince a hard money or private lender to finance 100% of the deal plus the renovations, either by getting a first and second loan, or collateralizing equity in other properties or funds in an account, this is an option that would allow you, if the appraisal came in where it needed to be, to refinance using the maximum permitted LTV without having to wait for six-months.

 The next option would be a cash-out refinance.
 This is the only option where you could pay yourself back additional if you put money down in the beginning.
 Cash-out refinances require a six-month seasoning of ownership before a lender will allow the use of the new appraised value.
 The LTV is limited to 70% for 2-4 units and 75% for single-family homes.

 As mentioned, conventional loans are available for 1-4 unit properties, typically have lower interest rates, and require less down; they also offer fixed rates and a 30-year amortization schedule.
-That’s why these first ten loan spots are very valuable and to be used wisely.
+That’s why these first ten loan spots are very valuable.
 They require the loan to be in an individual’s name, not as an LLC or Corporation.
 As mentioned earlier, you can get to 20 for a married couple, and I suggest you consider using this strategy when just starting.